-Our operations and revenues will be significantly impacted by conditions in South Louisiana because, upon completion of our recently announced acquisition of El Paso Corporation's processing and liquids business in South Louisiana, we will have a significant portion of our assets located in South Louisiana.
+Our operations and revenues will be significantly impacted by conditions in South Louisiana because we have a significant portion of our assets located in South Louisiana.
 This concentration of activity make us more vulnerable than many of our competitors to the risks associated with Louisiana and the Gulf of Mexico, including:

-- · adverse weather conditions, including hurricanes and tropical storms; - · delays or decreases in production, the availability of equipment, facilities or services; and - changes in the regulatory environment.
+- adverse weather conditions, including hurricanes and tropical storms; - · delays or decreases in production, the availability of equipment, facilities or services; and - changes in the regulatory environment.